What the what is Midwexican?

 Conceptually, Midwexican is: Bringing the heat to Midwestern eats, served with a slice of Minnesota nice.

-I’ve always loved Mexican food.
-Or what I considered to be Mexican food.
-Mexican-American, Tex-Mex, Mexican(ish), whatever you want to call it.
+I’ve always loved Mexican food, as well as offshoots like Mexican-American, Tex-Mex, or food that is just plain Mexican(ish).
 You’d be hard-pressed to find a Minnesotan who doesn’t enjoy Mexican food in some way, shape, or form.
 As a self-elected representative of Minnesotan food preferences, I can say that Minnesotans LOVE Mexican food, and crave those south of the (Minnesota) border flavors.

 This blog is for the adventurous Midwesterner, the fan of fusion, and those on the hunt for unique new dishes to try.

-On cooking Midwexican
+On Cooking Midwexican